On the algebra of symmetries of Laplace and Dirac operators: Examples

 On the right-hand side we see the operators~\eqref{Sa} appear for the roots $\alpha\in R_+$.
-By direct computation, one can show that for a root $\alpha$, the operator $S_{\alpha}$ anti-commutes with the Dirac-Dunkl operator.
-The one-index symmetry $O_i$ thus consist of linear combinations of the operators~\eqref{Sa} determined by the root system and by the multiplicity function $k$
+By direct computation, one can show that for a root $\alpha$, the operator $S_{\alpha}$ anticommutes with the Dirac--Dunkl operator.
+The one-index symmetry $O_i$ thus consists of linear combinations of the operators~\eqref{Sa} determined by the root system and by the multiplicity function $k$

-Higher-index symmetries $O_A$ contain the Dunkl angular momentum operators, appended with the anti-commuting symmetries $S_{\alpha}$ for $\alpha\in R_+$.
+Higher-index symmetries $O_A$ contain the Dunkl angular momentum operators, appended with the anticommuting symmetries $S_{\alpha}$ for $\alpha\in R_+$.
 For instance, if $A=\{i,j\}$ we have

-The algebraic relations of Theorem~\ref{theoAdisjB} and Theorem~\ref{theoAsubsetB} can now be worked out explicitly as the action of the one-index symmetries is given by the reflections associated to the roots of the root system.
+The algebraic relations of Theorem~\ref{theoAdisjB} and Theorem~\ref{theoAsubsetB} can now be worked out explicitly as the action of the one-index symmetries is given by the reflections associated with the roots of the root system.

 \textbf{Example 4.2.1.} For the root system with Weyl group $W =(\mathbb{Z}_2)^N$, our results are in accordance with what was already obtained in \cite{DeBie&Genest&Vinet-2016,DeBie&Genest&Vinet-2016-2}.
 Here, the Dunkl operators~\eqref{Dunkl} are given by